North Dakota was admitted to the union in 1889. Its name was derived from the Sioux word “Dakota” which translates to “friendly” or “ally”.

 This was the case during the Texas Ice Storm of February 2021.
 Even though Texas and North Dakota are more than 1,000 miles apart, more than 7,000 homes in the Peace Garden State experienced rolling outages in hopes of protecting the power grid in Texas.

 This goes to show that extreme temperatures can have a nationwide impact on our power grids.

 Earthquakes are rare in North Dakota but they’re known to happen about once every decade.
 There are no seismographs in the state because it’s generally stable, however, don’t be surprised if you ever feel a small shaker.
 The state has experienced 13 quakes in recorded history, of which the majority had a maximum magnitude of 3.7.

 Natural disaster resources for North Dakota

-I hope you enjoyed learning about natural disasters in North Dakota.
+I hope you enjoyed learning about natural disasters in the beautiful state of North Dakota.

 Be sure to share this article with someone who you think may enjoy it too!